-Last week’s post shared why forecasting trends is so important to our work, as well as a few ways that you can begin dipping your toes into trend forecasting market.
-Today I’m going to share an example with you about how to bring trends to life by applying your own artistic style, while also taking into account the wants and needs of the end consumer.
+Last week’s post shared why forecasting design trends is so important to our work, as well as a few ways that you can begin dipping your toes into trend forecasting market.
+Today I’m going to share an example with you about how to bring design trends to life by applying your own artistic style, while also taking into account the wants and needs of the end consumer.

 Creative experiences like this are a part of what makes it so fun to work with trends.
 They are a great starting point, and when we get to interpret them in a way that makes the most sense for our artistic style and our customer’s brand, we are able to shine.